Extreme heat is turning prisons into ovens

 Installing air conditioning in prisons would be a costly undertaking—that Texas bill estimated $100 million for each of the three phases of installation it outlined.
 It takes time, too; those phases would have been two years each, and under that bill, all state prisons would be cooled below 85 degrees before 2029.
 But in the meantime, these facilities are already paying for the extreme heat in other ways.
 In 2019, the Texas legislature signed off on $1.8 million in payments to settle wrongful death lawsuits in the heat-related deaths of just three prisoners.
 That’s just one example.
 In the last decade, The Texas Tribune reports, at least 13 men have died of heat stroke while incarcerated, and dozens more—both inmates and guards—get sick, needing intravenous fluids.

-Court records describe the heat as “cruel and unusual punishment,” detailing how stainless steel tables inside inmate dorms become “hot to the touch,” requiring prisoners to lay downs down before they put their elbows on the tables.
+Court records describe the heat as “cruel and unusual punishment,” detailing how stainless steel tables inside inmate dorms become “hot to the touch,” requiring prisoners to lay towels down before they put their elbows on the tables.
 Their metal beds, too, hold in heat, so inmates “routinely sleep on the concrete floor.”
 Before an inmate named Robert Allen Webb died in 2011, he told his brother he couldn’t keep cans of soda in his cell because they would explode, it was so hot.
 When his body was found, a prison chaplain told his brother “it was hot to the touch”, The Marshall Project reported.

 Previously, the state had been involved in a yearslong lawsuit over installing air conditioning in the dorms at one minimum security prison that primarily housed “disabled, sick, and elderly” inmates, many whom are on prescription medication that can increase their risk of heat stroke.
 One plaintiff in that class action case testified that it was hard for him to write letters because “sweat drips all over his paper, and when he lies down, sweat pools in his eyes.”
 Another said they didn’t go to air-conditioned respite areas because of a policy that inmates seeking refuge from the heat in the infirmary must get their core body temperature measured with a rectal thermometer.
 That lawsuit settled in 2018, with the state of Texas spending a total of $7 million on the legal effort.
 The amount it would have cost to install air-conditioning from the beginning?
 Around $4 million.